 If the boutique next to the leather factory caught your fancy, a visit to the Sun Sat Store is highly recommended.

 Named after the days on which it is open (Saturday and Sunday), the store sells local handicrafts, antiques and vintage items.
 Browse around, or grab a cup of coffee as you check out the store because they happen to be a cafe too.

-Sun Sat Store is located at 27 Wing Hing Street, next to the main promenade.
+Sun Sat Store is located at 27 Wing Hing Street, along the promenade on the ferry pier side.